sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Mathematical maturity also involves developing intuition for abstract objects.
 Initially, it can be difficult to "see" an abstract group or field.
 But with experience, we develop the ability to visualize abstract structures, to predict their behavior, and to construct examples that illustrate specific properties.

-## Common Misconceptions and How to Overcome Them
+## Common misconceptions and how to overcome them

 Many students initially struggle with abstract algebra because they approach it with computational rather than conceptual thinking.
 The most common misconception is that abstract algebra is about calculation—finding specific answers to specific problems.
 In reality, abstract algebra is about understanding structure and pattern.